Position

 • Previous experience in a healthcare setting is preferred but not required.

-• Ability to lift and move patients, sometimes with minimal assistance.
+• Ability to lift and move patients with proper lifting techniques.

 Is becoming a Orderly a good career path?